fizzed/rocker/README.md

 Looking to integrate Rocker into your own application/framework?
 Check out [Rocker's integration into the Ninja web framework](https://github.com/fizzed/ninja-rocker) for ideas.

+## Other demos?

+There are numerous demos of Rocker in action.
+From parsing templates into a model to asynchronously sending results in an HTTP server.
+This project uses [Blaze](https://github.com/fizzed/blaze) to help script tasks.
+Run the following for a complete list:

+    java -jar blaze.jar -l

 ## License